- 1 The Sacred Chamber

 There are also narrations within Hadith literature that state the fourth spot has been reserved for Isa ibn Maryam S, who will be buried there after descending from heaven.
 Abdullah ibn Umar I narrated that Prophet ﷺ said:

 Isa will descend to the Earth.
 He will marry and have children.
 He will spend 45 years in this way and he will finally die and be buried with me.
 On the Day of Judgement, I, Isa, Abu Bakr and Umar will rise from the same site.7Wafa Al-Wafa, Vol. 2, P. 122

 History of the Sacred Chamber

-The house of Aisha bin Abu Bakr J and the other wives of the Prophet ﷺ were known as the hujurat (the Chambers) after which a whole chapter of Qur’an (chapter 49) is named.
+The house of Aisha bin Abu Bakr J and the other wives of the Prophet ﷺ were known as the hujurat (the Chambers) after which a whole chapter of the Quran (chapter 49) is named.
 These hujurat were made of the same material with which Masjid Nabawi was built – clay bricks with fibres from date trees and were located adjacent to the mosque itself.
 Below is a model of what the masjid and the hujarat may have looked like:

 Each house consisted of one room, approximately 5m x 4m in size and a small backyard.
 The ceiling of each house could be touched with an upraised hand.